 Newcomers, including those from the United Kingdom, should note there is no equivalent in Bermuda to a treasured national UK institution, the National Health Service (NHS) - see http://en.wikipedia.org/wiki/National_Health_Service - that started in 1948.
 There, State-funded NHS provides free hospitals and health treatment to all Britons including free prescriptions and free dentistry and eyesight matters for low-paid Britons, and is embraced by all political parties.
 While grumbling about its perceived slow service is widespread - and planned government reforms are controversial - its egalitarian ethos is a matter of national pride.

-Thus, Bermuda's King Edward VII Memorial Hospital, above and below, is not in any way part of the UK's NHS and its hospitals system.
+Bermuda's two hospitals above are not in any way part of the UK's NHS and its hospitals system.
 Bermuda is the only country in the world where the residents and visitors pay not once but three times for hospital and medical services.
 In the USA, where hospitals are privately financed built and operated, patients pay for all services they use.
 In Canada, Australia, New Zealand, the UK, Europe, etc. the great majority of hospitals are financed by taxpayers with hospital and medical services included in the taxes paid.
 But in Bermuda, taxpayers pay first for the building and operating costs as part of their taxes; again in hospital fees and services they use on an as-needed basis; and also in the health or major medical insurances they all must pay by law to either the government or to private and local insurance companies.

 Staff at the two hospitals number over 1500.
 Bermuda has audiologists, chiropodists, chiropractors, dentists, dental technicians, dieticians, medical doctors.
 There are also emergency medial technicians, medical laboratory technologists, midwives, nurses with SRN status or equivalent or enrolled, occupational therapists, optometrists and opticians, dispensing opticians, pharmacies, pharmacists, physiotherapists, radiographers and speech-language therapists.
 Under the Nurses Act 1969, all nurses, whether registered (SRN or equivalent) or enrolled, are required to renew their licenses on an annual basis.
 The Medical Program at KEMH has an Annual Review and Awards Ceremony, sponsored by the Bermuda-based prominent international corporation Merck Sharpe and Dohme.
 It provides thousands of dollars a year in awards as part of a commitment to Continuing Medical Education at KEMH.